 One task related to data definition is performed repeatedly: granting and revoking privileges.
-Because privileges must be granted and revoked frequently, possibly by users who are not skilled in SQL, it can be useful to package the GRANT and REVOKE statements in programs to give them a simpler, more convenient user interface.
+Because privileges must be granted and revoked frequently, possibly by users who are not skilled in SQL, one strategy is to package the GRANT and REVOKE statements in programs to give them a simpler, more convenient user interface.